naggie/dstask/README.md

 | Paused   | Tasks that have been started but then stopped |
 | Resolved | Tasks that have been done/close/completed     |

+# Dealing with merge conflicts

+Dstask is written in such a way that merge conflicts should not happen, unless a task is edited independently on 2 or more machines without synchronising.
+In practice this happens rarely; however when it does happen dstask will fail to commit and warn you.
+You'll then need to go to the underlying `~/.dstask` git repository and resolve manually before committing and running `dstask sync`.
+In some rare cases the ID can conflict.
+This is something dstask will soon be equipped to handle automatically when the `sync` command runs.

 # A note on performance